Christy K Robinson

-CALL 602-386-8083 for tuition rates, or to schedule lesson appointments.
+CALL or TEXT 602-386-8083 for tuition rates, or to schedule lesson appointments.
 If I'm teaching, you'll get a voice mail: please do leave a name and number for me to call back.

 • "I took piano lessons with Christy for nearly 7 years.
 I learned not only how to play the piano, but also about music as an art.
 She was always encouraging, honest, and taught in an easy and understandable manner, especially for a child.
 I would recommend Christy for anyone wishing to learn to play the piano with a comfortable and diligent teacher."
 Esther Allen